Region crossing change is an unknotting operation: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Professor Akio Kawauchi, Professor Taizo Kanenobu, and the members of Friday Seminar on Knot Theory in Osaka City University who assisted her in valuable discussions and the tender encouragement.
-She especially thanks Kengo Kishimoto for giving her such an interesting question and valuable advices.
-She also thanks Makoto Ozawa for his helpful comments and information.
-She is partly supported by JSPS Research Fellowships for Young Scientists.
+The author is grateful to Akio Kawauchi, Taizo Kanenobu, and the members of Friday Seminar on Knot Theory in Osaka City University who assisted her in helpful advice, valuable discussions and the tender encouragement.
+She especially thanks Kengo Kishimoto for giving her such an interesting question and valuable advice and discussions.
+She also thanks Kenneth C. Millett and Makoto Ozawa for helpful comments, advice and information.
+She is deeply grateful to Jessica E. Banks for her valuable comments and many helpful suggestions.
+She is also grateful to the referee for careful reading and helpful advice.
+She was supported by JSPS Research Fellowships for Young Scientists.